 - Mix the flour, 1/2 teaspoon salt, and 1/4 teaspoon of pepper in a shallow plate.
 In a second plate, beat the egg and 1/2 tablespoon of water together.
 Place the bread crumbs on a third plate.
 Dip each chicken breast first in the flour, shake off the excess, and then dip in the egg and bread crumb mixtures.

 - Heat 1 tablespoon of olive oil in a large saute pan over medium to medium-low heat.
 Add the chicken breasts and cook for 2 minutes on each side, until browned.
 Place them on the sheet pan and allow them to bake for 5 to 10 minutes while you make the sauce.

 - For the sauce, wipe out the saute pan with a dry paper towel.
 Over medium heat, melt 1 tablespoon of the butter and then add the lemon juice, wine, the reserved lemon halves, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Boil over high heat until reduced in half, about 2 minutes.
-Off the heat, add the remaining 2 tablespoons of butter and swirl to combine.
+Off the heat, add the remaining 2 tablespoons of butter and capers and swirl to combine.
 Discard the lemon halves and serve 1 chicken breast on each plate.
 Spoon on the sauce and serve with a slice of lemon and a sprinkling of fresh parsley.

 Recipe from Ina Garten, Barefoot Contessa at Home or Food Network

 Keywords: chicken, barefoot contessa, ina garten, capers, lemon

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!